moble/PostNewtonian/README.md

 Compiling with other code
 =========================

-This library is fairly simple, and should be trivial to compile; only the header `Quaternions.hpp` needs to be included, and only the file `Quaternions.cpp` needs to be compiled.
+This main library is fairly simple, and should be trivial to compile;
+only the header `Quaternions.hpp` needs to be included, and only the file `Quaternions.cpp` needs to be compiled.

-The second set of files contains just one function, but depends on GSL for ODE integration.
+The second paoir of files, `IntegrateAngularVelocity.{ch}pp` contains just one function, but depends on GSL for ODE integration.
 So GSL must be installed separately, compiled as a shared library, and the `-I` and `-L` flags variables set appropriately on whatever compilation is done.

+For python, compilation is done automatically, and assumes the presence of GSL.

 Installing the python module